Join Us

 What Does Google Say?

-If you search Google to find the differences, you will be inundated with articles and charts like the one above.
-While these statements are mostly true, it really doesn’t tell the whole story.
-I will not recite what is in the chart, instead I encourage you to read through it yourself.
+If you search Google for the differences, you'll find numerous articles and charts like the one above.
+While these sources are generally accurate, they don’t convey the entire story.
+I won’t reiterate what's in the chart; instead, I encourage you to review it yourself.

-I would like to point out a few statements though: “Cannot be used in compact systems and hence inefficient”, “Most of the microprocessors do not have power saving features“, and “Mainly used in personal computers”.
-At best these are highly oversimplified statements.
-At worst, they are simply not true.
-Like everything in electronics design, there are always exceptions and distinctions depending on the application.
+I would, however, like to highlight a few statements: “Cannot be used in compact systems and hence inefficient”, “Most of the microprocessors do not have power-saving features“, and “Mainly used in personal computers”.
+These statements are, at best, oversimplified.
+At worst, they're simply incorrect.
+As with everything in electronics design, there are always exceptions and specifics depending on the application.

 MPU: Microprocessor – Simply the Processor.